jasonleonhard/jquery-ui-rails-google-cdn/README.md

 I have to give credit to the authors of the gems I combined and modified to make this a reality:
 [jquery-rails-cdn](https://github.com/kenn/jquery-rails-cdn) and [jquery-ui-rails-cdn](https://github.com/styx/jquery-ui-rails-cdn).
-This gem will utilize [jquery-rails](https://github.com/rails/jquery-rails) however, it will serve your jquery files from the google cdn, if possible, than fall back to your local copies if neccessary.
+This gem will utilize [jquery-rails](https://github.com/rails/jquery-rails) however, it will serve your jquery and jquery-ui files from the google cdn, if possible, than fall back to your local copies if neccessary.

-Serving jQuery-ui from a publicly available [CDN](http://en.wikipedia.org/wiki/Content_Delivery_Network) has clear benefits:
+Serving jQuery and jQuery-ui from a publicly available [CDN](http://en.wikipedia.org/wiki/Content_Delivery_Network) has clear benefits:

 * **Speed**: Users will be able to download jQuery from the closest physical location.
 * **Caching**: CDN is used so widely that potentially your users may not need to download jQuery at all.